IbArkad/IbArkad/README.md

 ### Hi there 👋

+I am Ibamondor from Ghana.
+I am a Chemical Engineer who has also developed data analytic skills using the Python language, to enable me optimize processing and production operations with insights from data.

 <!--
 **IbArkad/IbArkad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.